Why Study World Languages?

 Guide students to notice or pay attention to target grammar in both input and output to communicate ideas.

-- To better support multilingualism in Hawai‘i, the future direction for World Languages instruction is to move away from using English to teach about the target language, teaching vocabulary and grammar in isolation, and repetition and recitation and/or translating between the target language and English as the only learning activities, and to move towards practices such as those listed in the table above to support communicative and cultural competence.
+To better support multilingualism in Hawai‘i, World Languages instruction is moving away from using English to teach about the target language, teaching vocabulary and grammar in isolation, and repetition and recitation and/or translating between the target language and English as the only learning activities.
+World Languages instruction is moving towards practices such as those listed in the table above to support communicative and cultural competence.

 World Languages education is for everyone.
 With acquiring language as the focus and communication and cultural competence as the goals, each student can experience success as a language learner.